2010 Chinese anti-ballistic missile test: Possible purpose

 The test came just after an American official announced in Taipei that The Pentagon had just approved the sale of the MIM-104 Patriot missile system to Taiwan.
 In fact, the sale was part of a deal passed by the United States Congress more than a year before.
-Beijing considers Taiwan to be part of its territory, and its Ministry of Foreign Affairs and Ministry of Defense had voiced its strong opposition to these sales.
+Beijing considers Taiwan to be part of its territory, and its Ministry of Foreign Affairs and Ministry of National Defense had voiced its strong opposition to these sales.
 Observers and analysts think the test was a response to the deal, and showed Beijing's stance on the issue.

 However, some others believe this test was routine, because an article appeared in the PLA Daily as early as on November 12, 2009, claiming that a new type of Chinese missile provided anti-ballistic missile capability and would go to further tests.
 Recently, the statements from Zhu Zhuhua (朱祝华), a director of the People's Liberation Army Air Force Equipment Research Institute (解放军空军装备研究院) supported the claim.
 Based on this analysis, the test was coincidental to Taiwan's weapon deal.